About Fusion Housing

 Finance & Administration Manager

-If you are calling us, emailing us or accessing our drop in sessions to ask for advice and support then our Front desk staff will be the people that you see or speak to first.
-Our front desk workers are experts in assessing and dealing with your initial enquiries and problems.
+If you are calling us, emailing us or accessing our drop in sessions to ask for advice and support then our Initial Contact staff will be the people that you see or speak to first.
+They are experts in assessing and dealing with your initial enquiries and problems.
 They will signpost you to the right specialist team that can work with you to resolve your issues.

 Fusion Housing Kirklees Ltd provides housing advice, housing support services, learning opportunities and a recycling service to people in Kirklees.